 Avoid Unwarranted Speculation!

-The discussion section should remain focused on the findings of your study.
+The discussion section should remain focused on the findings of your study and their interpretation in relation to the research problem.
 For example, if the purpose of your research was to measure the impact of foreign aid on increasing access to education among disadvantaged children in Bangladesh, it would not be appropriate to speculate about how your findings might apply to populations in other countries without drawing from existing studies to support your claim or if analysis of other countries was not a part of your original research design.
-If you feel compelled to speculate, do so in the form of describing possible implications or explaining possible impacts.
+If you feel compelled to theorize about alternative outcomes, do so in the form of describing possible implications or explaining potential impacts and explain why you are extending your analysis into these areas.
 Be certain that you clearly identify your comments as speculation or as a suggestion for where further research is needed.
-Sometimes your professor will encourage you to expand your discussion of the results in this way, while others don’t care what your opinion is beyond your effort to interpret the data in relation to the research problem.
+Sometimes your professor will encourage you to expand your discussion of the results in this way, while others don’t care what your opinion is beyond your effort to interpret the results in relation to the research problem.